5 New Year’s Resolutions for the Writer in You

 Happy New Year!

-If you’re anything like me, you’ve probably already have, or plan to, invest in lots of journals, planners, and organizational materials for the new year.
-We have these ideals of doing this year right.
+If you’re anything like me, you’ve probably already had, or plan to, invest in lots of journals, planners, and organizational materials for the new year.
+We have these ideas of doing this year right.
 And, we all know that if you want your dreams to become a reality, you have to make it an achievable goal.

 But, let’s be real with ourselves…